benjamindang/String-Iterator/README.md

 ###Member functions for the WordCrawler class:

-Constructor using a string
+-Constructor using a string

-prefix operator ++, increments the WordCrawler object to the next word
+-prefix operator ++, increments the WordCrawler object to the next word

-prefix operator --, decrements the WordCrawler object to the previous word
+-prefix operator --, decrements the WordCrawler object to the previous word

-operator +=, increments the WordCrawler object a specified amount of times
+-operator +=, increments the WordCrawler object a specified amount of times

-operator -=, decrements the WordCrawler object a specified amount of times
+-operator -=, decrements the WordCrawler object a specified amount of times

-dereference operator, returns the string for the current word the WordCrawler object is pointing to.
+-dereference operator, returns the string for the current word the WordCrawler object is pointing to.

-operator [], returns a specified word in a phrase based on user input
+-operator [], returns a specified word in a phrase based on user input

-function get_current_word(), returns a pointer to where the WordCrawler is currently pointing
+-function get_current_word(), returns a pointer to where the WordCrawler is currently pointing

-function get_final_char(), returns a poitner to the last character in the user inputted string
+-function get_final_char(), returns a poitner to the last character in the user inputted string

-function get_first_word(), returns a poitner to the first character in the user inputted string
+-function get_first_word(), returns a poitner to the first character in the user inputted string

 ###Non-member functions used in the program,utilizing the WordCrawler class:

-function the_count, returns an int counting the amount of times "the" appears in a user inputted string
+-function the_count, returns an int counting the amount of times "the" appears in a user inputted string

-function word_count, returns an int counting the amount of words in a user inputted string
+-function word_count, returns an int counting the amount of words in a user inputted string

-function every_other_in, prints every other word of a user inputted string
+-function every_other_in, prints every other word of a user inputted string

-function print_in_reverse, prints the user inputted string in reverse word order.
+-function print_in_reverse, prints the user inputted string in reverse word order.